 We believe in a strengths-based, reciprocal approach to mentorship.
 Traditional approaches tend to be hierarchical and top down.
-We believe that our fellows and mentors bring valuable contributions and perspectives where both can benefit and learn.
+We believe that our Fellows and Mentors bring valuable contributions and perspectives where both can benefit and learn.
 Through equal partnership and a learning mindset, this approach focuses on the whole person and promotes respecting unique lived experiences.

-This experience is an opportunity for personal growth and the role each of us can play in systemic change with and for BIWOC.
-Whether to set and commit to learning goals as a mentor in the program.
-Or to grow our practice as better, more active allies to one another within the program or our colleagues outside the program.
+This experience is an opportunity for personal growth and the role each of us can play in systemic change with and for Black, Indigenous and women of colour.
+Whether to set and commit to learning goals as a Mentor or work on our mindset, behaviours and competencies as equitable leaders and active allies to one another extend beyond the program.

-Important Dates for Summer Cohort:
+Important Dates for Winter Cohort:

-- Applications open: March 18, 2021
+- Applications open: To be announced

-- Selected Mentors informed: Ongoing basis until spots filled
+- Selected Mentors informed: To be announced

-- Fellowship Circle Summer Cohort: June 2 – August 4, 2021
+- Fellowship Circle Winter Cohort: January – March 2023

-Consider getting involved as a mentor if:
+Consider getting involved as a Mentor if: